Callan (film): Production

 The script by James Mitchell is based on his original TV pilot "A Magnum for Schneider" and the novelization thereof, Red File for Callan, although only the novel is listed in the film's credits (as A Red File for Callan).
 The film was based more on the novel than on the original television script.

 Callan's boss Hunter is played by Eric Porter, and Meres too is re-cast, this time played by Peter Egan.
 The only recurring actors from the TV series were Edward Woodward as Callan, Russell Hunter as Lonely, and Clifford Rose as Dr Snell.

 Callan was the first film with a Dolby-encoded optical soundtrack.

-The film was shot at Lee Studios.
-Director Don Sharp called it "a joy to film" in part because Woodward's "character was so set but he came to it so fresh again."